Alfresco/acs-deployment/docs/helm-deployment-aws_kops.md

 #### Lockdown Bastion

-By default, SSH access to the bastion host is open from everywhere for Inbound and Outbound traffic.
-You may want to lock it down to a specific IP address(es).
+By default, SSH access to the bastion host is open from everywhere for Inbound and Outbound traffic which can be restricted to specific IP address(es).

 <details><summary>
 Below is an example of how to modify the Bastion traffic with the AWS Cli.</summary>